raghavv2710/ai-media-watchdog-frontend/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders at [YOUR_EMAIL_HERE].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders at raghuu2710@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.